 Price reflects 10% discount.

-You would be matched with an NDIS participant who is seeking support and has similar hobbies, interests, values and culture to your own.
+You would be matched with an NDIS participant who is seeking support and may have similar hobbies, interests, values and culture to your own.

 Building a positive, professional, relationship with this individual is key as you will be assisting and empowering them to make their own choices and decisions at home and in their community.

-The type of activities you could be doing with the participant may vary, but generally they fall under three main areas, they are; Community support, achieving goals and personal support.
+The type of activities you could be doing with the participant may vary, but generally they fall under three main areas, they are; community access, achieving goals and personal support.